 “The Bulk Pony” or “Sheriff” – as he often refers to himself – isn’t just an incredible performer but is arguably the athlete most responsible for HYROX’s early mainstream push.

 His personal best time of 53:22 was set in Stockholm in December 2023 and at the time was a world record which stood for over two years.
-However, he hasn’t won a Major race since then.
+However, he hasn’t won a Major race since then (at the time of writing in Feb 2026).

 Hunter is never one to shy away from controversy and notably was responsible for the USA team disqualification from the 2025 HYROX World Championships following his shoulder barge on Jeremy McConnell.